b-insh/If-You-Build-It/README.md

 If You Build It is a tool that works across browsers to handle AJAX requests, place and remove event listeners, and manipulate the DOM.

-If You Build it returns a promise from an ajax call.
-Success and error callbacks can be chained onto the original call with `.then()`.
+If You Build it returns promises from its ajax calls.
+Success and error callbacks can be chained onto the original call with `.then()` allowing for greater flexibility when making requests.
 ```js
 $l.ajax = options => {